Review of Anālayo's (Analayo) book on the Perfection of Wisdom (sabhava, intrinsic nature )

 I saw this book mentioned here and there and bought it to give a critique from an orthodox Theravada perspective.
 I am probably not the best person to review it as my knowledge of the Mahayana and schismatic schools is limited.
 Still this can be a starting point.

-I copied bits and pieces from stuff on the web about schismatic schools like the Sarvastivadins.
+I found bits and pieces from stuff on the web about schools like the Sarvastivadins.

 To a reader with confidence in the Theravada (Theravāda) it comes across at times like a misunderstanding of the tradition to say the least.
-Parts are written in such a dense manner that the actual point is hard to discern; almost a rhetorical style to obscure whether he is referring to “Abhidharma” or Abhidhamma.
+Parts are written in such a dense manner that the actual point is hard to discern; almost a rhetorical style to obscure whether he is referring to “Abhidharma” (i.e. the versions of later sects ) or Abhidhamma (the 3rd basket of the Tipitaka).

-There are many points to disagree with but I stick to only the term sabahava for now.
+There are many points to disagree with but I stick to only the term sabhava for now.

 Analayo seems (I say seems, as he hedges often) to be against ‘Sabhava’.
 However his book